Implementation

 • monthly activity

-A final report and acquittal will be required by individual project completion dates.
+A final report and acquittal will be required by the program completion date:

-• Final report will summarise outcomes of the complete project.
+• Final report will summarise outcomes of the complete project and provide evidence of completion, including before and after photographs of on-ground works .

 • Final acquittal will summarise administrative / financial details of the project.